duckdb/duckdb-web/docs/extensions/httpfs.md

 ---
 layout: docu
-title: httpfs Extension
+title: httpfs Extension for HTTP and S3 Support
 ---

 The `httpfs` extension is an autoloadable extension implementing a file system that allows reading remote/writing remote files.
 For plain HTTP(S), only file reading is supported.
 For object storage using the S3 API, the `httpfs` extension supports reading/writing/globbing files.

+## Installation and Loading

 The `httpfs` extension will be, by default, autoloaded on first use of any functionality exposed by this extension.

-If you prefer to explicitly install this extension and load it at the start of every session, use the following commands:
+To manually install and load the `httpfs` extension, run:

 ```sql
 INSTALL httpfs;
 LOAD httpfs;
 ```

-## Running Queries over HTTP(S)
+## HTTP(S)

 With the `httpfs` extension, it is possible to directly query files over the HTTP(S) protocol.
 This works for all files supported by DuckDB or its various extensions, and provides read-only access.